JCSDA/jedi-docs/docs/learning/tutorials/level1/hofx_nrt.rst

 Now look at some of the other fields.
 We have already seen that ``count`` reflects the number of observations, organized into regular bins in latitude and longitued.
 Also plotted are the ``mean`` and the standard deviation ``stddev`` of the observations in each bin.
 The files marked with ``obs`` correspond to the observations and the files marked with ``hofx`` represent the simulated observations computed by means of the :math:`H({\bf x})` operation described :ref:`above <hofxnrt-overview>`.
 This forward operator relies on JCSDA's Community Radiative Transfer Model (`CRTM <https://github.com/JCSDA/crtm>`_) to predict what this instrument would see for that model background state.

 The files marked ``ombg`` represent the difference between the two: observations minus background.
-In the data assimilation literature, this is often referred to as the *innovation* and it plays critical role in the forecasting process; this is how we know how accurate the forecast is and how we can improve it.
+In data assimilation this is often referred to as the *innovation* and it plays a critical role in the forecasting process; it contains newly available information from the latest observations that can be used to improve the next forecast.
 To see the innovation for this instrument over this time period, view this file:

 .. code-block:: bash